UW adds former Cal men’s basketball coach Wyking Jones to Mike Hopkins’ staff

 “During my entire coaching career, I’ve watched Washington from afar and have been impressed with it’s history and long list of players that have gone on to be successful at the next level.
 Being a part of that storied history is very exciting and I’m ready to get to Seattle.”

 Hopkins was named Pac-12 coach of the year in his first two seasons at UW (2017-18 and 2018-19), leading the team to 21-13 and 27-9 records.
-But the team has nosedived the past two seasons, with last season’s 5-21 mark preceded by a 15-17 mark and a last-place finish in the Pac-12.
+But the team has nose-dived the past two seasons, with last season’s 5-21 mark preceded by a 15-17 mark and a last-place finish in the Pac-12.

 Senior starting forward Hameir Jones announced April 1 he was entering the transfer portal, joining Erik Stevenson, Marcus Tsohonis, Nate Pryor, RaeQuan Battle and J’Raan Brooks.

-Jones was a two-time All-Big West Conference selection while playing for Loyola Marymount (1991-95).
+Wyking Jones was a two-time All-Big West Conference selection while playing for Loyola Marymount (1991-95).
 He played professionally in Italy, France, Japan, Lebanon and South Korea.

-Jones joined Cuonzo Martin’s staff before the 2015-16 season.
-The Golden Bears went 23-11 and 21-13 in his first two seasons, and Jones was promoted to head coach when Martin left for Missouri.
+Wyking Jones joined Cuonzo Martin’s staff before the 2015-16 season.
+The Golden Bears went 23-11 and 21-13 in his first two seasons, and Wyking Jones was promoted to head coach when Martin left for Missouri.

-But Jones could not sustain the success and was gone two years later.
+But Wyking Jones could not sustain the success and was gone two years later.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.